Jim and Pat Kool & family. Owners of Northern Glories

 and Samoyeds.
 So, we have alot of great dog friends who are each unique!

 OUR NEW HOME:

-as of the middle of August, 2005!
-We want to thank those folks that
+of August, 2005!
+We want to thank those folks that were

-Our new location will now allow us to do the following:
+Our new location allows us to do the following:

 1. Provide a larger area for all of our adult dogs.